shakfu/buildgen/README.md

 A build system generator package supporting Makefile, CMake, and cross-generator project definitions.

-Originally inspired by work on `shedskin.makefile` in the [shedskin project](https://github.com/shedskin/shedskin).
+Originally inspired by prior work on `shedskin.makefile` in the [shedskin project](https://github.com/shedskin/shedskin).

 ## Installation